Skip to main content

 • This guide is for Access Servers deployed in a local or private network.

-• For cloud environments, reference the cloud provider's documentation for static IP address assignment.
+• For cloud environments, reference the provider's documentation for static IP address assignment.

 • If you use NetworkManager, you should use that instead of this guide.

-• Ensure that the static IP for Access Server is available for assignment, not part of a DHCP range or already in use otherwise.
+• Ensure that the static IP for Access Server is available for assignment, not part of a DHCP range, and not already in use.

 • These instructions apply to Ubuntu 20 and newer.